DonAlex1/GMDPrivateServer/CONTRIBUTING.md

 Provide more context by answering these questions:

 * **Did the problem start happening recently** (e.g. after updating to a new version) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version?** What is the most recent version in which the problem does not happen?
-You can download older versions from [the releases page](https://github.com/atom/atom/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment: